Prophecy Productions: History

 Since 1993, Martin Koller used the moniker Prophecy for his small, self-operated mail-order business.
 According to him, the actual birth of Prophecy Productions as a label was the release of the album A Wintersunset... by Empyrium.
 While this record was intended to be the sole release under the name of Prophecy, the success of it encouraged Koller to continue the label.

-Even in the early days, it was obvious that Prophecy took interest in single musicians' entire work and that some of the label's artists felt attached the label.
-In 1998, for example, Autumnblaze were signed, a new band with musicians from Paragon of Beauty, as well as Sun of the Sleepless, the side project of Markus Stock from Empyrium.
+In 1998, Autumnblaze was signed, a new band with musicians from Paragon of Beauty, as well as Sun of the Sleepless, the side project of Markus Stock from Empyrium.
 Throughout Prophecy's history, there are many more collaborations of that kind between the label and new projects or bands.

 Also in 1998, the place of business was moved from Wittlich to nearby Zeltingen-Rachtig, and a long-term cooperation was decided on with Markus Stock and his recording studio Klangschmiede Studio E to ensure a continuous high standard for Prophecy's music productions.
-In the same year, Prophecy put out Hallavedet, the first official release by progressive Folk band Tenhi.
+In the same year, Prophecy put out Hallavedet, the first official release by progressive folk band Tenhi.
 The Finnish group quickly became one of the most popular artists on Prophecy and is currently (as of December 2014) still signed to the label.

 In 1999, Prophecy announced contracts with the established and renowned bands In the Woods... and Bethlehem.
 Those were two A&r-coups which put significantly more attention on the label and heightened its status.

 The next signing was that of Dornenreich in 2000, whose label-debut Her von welken Nächten (2001) ranks amongst the most successful releases in Prophecy's history.
 Likewise, Dornenreich have stayed loyal ever since and belong to the label's figureheads.

 The year 2002 saw Prophecy emerge as a book publisher as well, the first release being the German translation of the book Lords of Chaos by Michael Moynihan and Didrik Søderlind.
 In 2005, they released the book Looking for Europe, a history of Apocalyptic Folk by Andreas Diesel and Dieter Gerten.
 In the meantime, Index Verlag continues the book-publishing business.

 In 2003, The Vision Bleak were signed, who have played a major role in the label's history.
 For their debut The Deathship Has a New Captain, Prophecy succeeded in convincing renowned German actor and voice actor Otto Mellies of a collaboration.
 The band's second album Carpathia - A Dramatic Poem became one of the biggest sellers for the label.
 With their third record The Wolves Go Hunt Their Prey, the group entered German Media Control charts for the first time.
 The following albums Set Sail to Mystery and Witching Hour did this as well.